-Overall, KS 2 PPG pupils achieved well (see above) and where expected levels were not reached, academic and holistic progress and engagement were strong.
+Overall, KS2 PPG pupils achieved well with 91% achieving at least the expected standard in reading and where expected levels were not reached, academic and holistic progress and engagement were strong.

 Parental engagement has been a strength and the school has been pleased with the involvement of some historically hard to reach families.